ihab09/CE888/README.md

 # Lab Solutions for the CE888 module

 This repository contains all the code files related to labs of the Data Science and Decesion Making (CE888) module.
-Here are the titles along with links to the relevant repositories:
+Here are the lab topics along with links to their relevant repositories:

 - Lab 1: Introduction ([Link](https://github.com/ihab09/CE888/tree/main/Lab_1)).
 - Lab 2: Statistics ([Link](https://github.com/ihab09/CE888/tree/main/lab_2)).